-How to Run Both WordPress and a Next.js Site Side by Side on the Same Server"
+How to Run WordPress and a Next.js Application Side by Side on a Single Server

 Prerequisites

-- A server with root access (e.g., a VPS or a dedicated server).
+- A server with root or sudo access (VPS, bare metal, or cloud instance)

-- Basic knowledge of SSH and command line operations.
+- Working knowledge of SSH and Linux command-line operations

 sudo apt update